Homepage - - - Tutorial Index

 the subendothelial space, can be demonstrated.

-A renal biopsy is almost never needed for diagnosis.
+The diagnosis is not based on histopathology, so a biopsy is not usually performed.
 The characteristic renal change is diffuse hypertrophy of the yuxtaglomerular apparatus and prominent medullary interstitial cells.
-[See image with marked hypertrophy of the yuxtaglomerular apparatus at the right of glomerulus (link)]

 RENAL ARTERY FIBROMUSCULAR DYSPLASIA